 - Exits: Exits are the number of times a user has swiped out of your story.
 This metric can be incredibly useful in showing you where you need to improve in your stories so you can retain users until the story is over.

-- Replies: Much like the engagements for your photo and video posts, replies are a direct interaction from the users for your story.
+- Replies: Much like the engagements with your photo and video posts, replies are a direct interaction from the users with your story.
 But contrary to comments on your posts, story replies go to your inbox and are not public.

 Similarly to your Instagram Stories and posts, you can see how many times your IGTV videos have been viewed, liked, and commented on.
 Here, you need to focus on your Audience Retention.
 A “view” on IGTV is made every time a user watched a minimum of three seconds of the video.
 If the views are high, it doesn’t mean that someone watched the whole video.

 On the other hand, the Audience Retention data lets you see how long you’ve retained your audience’s attention.

 You need to also concentrate on your Average Percentage Viewed rate.
 That metric tells you whether viewers watched an entire video, or they skipped forward.